RishwanthJVK/Human_Activity_Classification/README.md

 # Human Activity Classification Using Sensor Data

 This project focuses on building and evaluating machine learning models to classify human activities (like walking, sitting, standing, etc.) based on sensor data.
-The goal is to identify the best-performing classification model using systematic evaluation and hyperparameter tuning.
+The goal is to tune the hyperparameters of several classification models using GridSearchCV and identify the best-performing classification model using classification report.

 ---

-## 📂 Dataset
+## Dataset

-- **Source**: [Mention source – e.g., UCI HAR, Kaggle, etc.]
+- **Source**: Kaggle
-- **Size**: [Number of samples], [Number of features]
+- **Size**: 10299 rows x 562 columns
-- **Classes**: 6 (e.g., Sitting, Standing, Walking, Lying Down, Upstairs, Downstairs)
+- **Classes**: 6 (Sitting, Standing, Walking, Laying, walking upstairs, walking downstairs)

 ---

-## 🎯 Problem Statement
+## Problem Statement

 To accurately classify a person's activity using sensor measurements like accelerometer and gyroscope data.

 ---

-## 🧠 Models Used
+## Models Used

-All models were evaluated using pipelines, scaling, and `GridSearchCV` for hyperparameter tuning:
+All models were evaluated using pipelines, and `GridSearchCV` for hyperparameter tuning:

 1. **Logistic Regression**
 2. **K-Nearest Neighbors**